35 Curious Vaping Statistics & Facts to Spark Your Interest

 In fact, only 30.95% of products were correctly labeled, making it more important than ever to buy your CBD oil from reliable sources.

-28. More research is needed to discover the long-term effects of CBD vaping.
+33. Results of statistics on vaping and CBD point out that more research is needed to discover the long-term effects of CBD vaping.

-Vaping vs. Smoking Facts and Stats
+Vaping vs Smoking Facts & Stats

-32. 71.5% of US adults believe that using electronic cigarettes will help them quit smoking.
+35. Introducing vaping facts and myths: 71.5% of US adults believe that using electronic cigarettes will help them quit smoking.

 (Truth Initiative) (CDC)